losnikitos/hackathon-aug-2025/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the chatbot interface.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Features

+- 🤖 AI-powered responses using OpenAI GPT-4o-mini
+- 💬 Real-time chat interface with instant message display
+- 🎨 Modern UI with dark mode support
+- ⚡ React Query for efficient data fetching
+- 📱 Responsive design for mobile and desktop
+- 🔄 Ready for streaming responses (future enhancement)

 ## Learn More